michelepatella/mmeletricarservice.it/README.md

 <br>

-> - Common components reused across multiple pages
-> - DRY (Don't Repeat Yourself) principles followed across logic and styles
+> - DRY (Don't Repeat Yourself) principles followed across the whole application
+> - UI components reused throughout the application
+> - Styles defined once and reused across the application
+> - Incapsulated business logic allow easy reuse across the application
+> - Adoption of libraries and frameworks (e.g., React Query, Framer Motion) so as to not reinvent the wheel
+> ...
 </details>

 <details>